mobimeo/teamchatviz/README.md

   If PUBLIC === true, Add to Slack button on the Main page is hidden and login is disabled.
 If you change the PUBLIC setting for an existing instance, the changes will apply only after a restart of the server.

-6. Create database as described in the next section and apply database migration by running `npm run up`
+6. Create database as described in the next section and apply database migration by running `npm run up`.
-7. `npm start` - start the server
+7. `npm start` - start the server.
-8. Open `http://localhost:$PORT` in your browser
+8. Open `http://localhost:$PORT` in your browser.

 Create a PostgreSQL database
 -------